Butcher, Baker, Candlestick Maker: Plot

 Queen Maeve's girlfriend Elena, traumatized by the video of the Transoceanic Flight 37 (Note: As depicted in the previous episode, "The Bloody Doors Off") and needing time for their relationship, decides to leave Maeve once again and move with her sister, but not without assuring her that she does not blame her for the incident.
 While guarding Neuman, Frenchie tells Kimiko a happy memory with his mother.
 Frenchie tells Kimiko about the importance of keeping the memories of their families alive even if they are now gone.
 This finally convinces Kimiko to teach Frenchie her sign language with the first word being "gun".
 During a party for Alastair Adana's birthday, the Deep and A-Train learn that Eagle the Archer is no longer part of the Church of the Collective after they found a controversial video of him and are forbidden to speak with him.
-In the news it is revealed that Eagle refused to abandon his mother as the Church asked him and didn't help him to revitalize his career like they promised.
+In the news, it is revealed that Eagle refused to abandon his mother as the Church asked him and didn't help him to revitalize his career like they promised.

-During a conference, Homelander and Stormfront gave a speech about the tragedy of caused by Tommy and promising to donate to the victim's family.
-Homelander also reveals that Starlight was a mole working for people that attempt to destroy the Seven, but now she has been imprisoned and she will be taken care off.
+During a conference, Homelander and Stormfront gave a speech about the tragedy caused by Tommy and promising to donate to the victim's family.
+Homelander also reveals that Starlight was a mole working for people that attempted to destroy the Seven, but now she has been imprisoned and she will be taken care of.
 Hughie watches this on the news and convinces a reluctant Lamplighter to aid him by telling him that this might be a chance of finally becoming a hero.
-Hughie and Lamplighter successfully infiltrate the Seven Tower but instead of taking Hughie to the cells, Lamplighter takes him to the Seven conference room, where he sees that his statue has been replaced for one with Starlight.
+Hughie and Lamplighter successfully infiltrate the Seven Tower but instead of taking Hughie to the cells, Lamplighter takes him to the Seven conference room, where he sees that his statue has been replaced with one of Starlight.
 Saddened that he failed to become the hero he promised to be to his father and remorseful over his past actions, Lamplighter commits suicide via self-immolation, much to Hughie's shock and horror.
-However, this triggers a fire alarm evacutation system in all the tower including in Annie's cell allowing which allows her to use her powers to escape.
-Using the severed hand of Lamplighter's lifeless body, Hughie frees Donna from her cell as the two set to find Annie, while she fights Black Noir at the conference room.
-Noir initially overpowers Annie, until Maeve forces him with an almond joy that causes Noir to suffer an allergic reaction and allowing Annie to escape though she refuses to go with her.
+However, this triggers a fire alarm evacutation system throughout the tower including in Annie's cell, which allows her to use her powers to escape.
+Using the severed hand of Lamplighter's lifeless body, Hughie frees Donna from her cell as the two set off to find Annie, while she fights Black Noir at the conference room.
+Noir initially overpowers Annie, until Maeve forces him to eat an Almond Joy that causes Noir to suffer an allergic reaction and allowing Annie to escape, though Maeve refuses to go with her.
 Annie reunites with Hughie and Donna and the three escape the tower.